dimitry-ishenko-casparcg/osc/README.md

 ## OSC Message

-OSC message -- represented by the [`osc::message`](https://github.com/dimitry-ishenko-cpp/osc/blob/master/src/message.hpp) class --  consists of an address pattern followed by zero or more arguments, which are instances of `osc::value`.
+OSC message—represented by the [`osc::message`](https://github.com/dimitry-ishenko-cpp/osc/blob/master/src/message.hpp) class—consists of an address pattern followed by zero or more arguments, which are instances of `osc::value`.

 The address pattern starts with `/` (forward slash) and contains one or more nodes separated by `/`.
 The pattern can be thought of as a path in a tree-like structure with intermediate nodes called _OSC containers_ and leaf nodes called _OSC methods_.